Symptoms of measles

 You or your child will usually feel worst on the first or second day after the rash develops.

-You can use the NHS Choices website’s childhood conditions slideshow to compare measles with some similar childhood rashes.
+You can use 'skin rashes in children' to compare measles with some similar childhood rashes.

 When to see your GP